voiio/voiio.github.io/team_structure.md

 ### Product Roadmap

-The product roadmap help organize and communicate individual product ORKs for the upcoming month.
+The product roadmap helps to organize and communicate individual product OKRs for the upcoming month.
 The document is owned and maintained by the product owner.

-The product owner does not define a timeline based on estimates or solutions, but based on amount of time they want to invest to achieve an objective.
+The product owner does not define a timeline based on estimates or solutions, but based on the amount of time they want to invest to achieve an objective.

 The product owner must frequently update and align the roadmap with relevant stakeholders.